 How has the outdoors transformed your relationships?

-This post was contributed by Trail Ambassador Damien Tougas.
+This post was contributed by former Trail Ambassador Damien Tougas.